nazariyg/InstaDjango/README.md

 # InstaDjango

-Some web app ideas just can't wait.
+Some web app ideas just can't wait another day, hour, or even minute.
 All you want to do is to start developing ASAP without going through a tedious and potentially erroneous installation process of your web framework.

 And if your favorite web framework happens to be Django, which is one of the most proficiently crafted and easy to use frameworks there are, InstaDjango might be exactly what you need to spin up a Django server in the matter of seconds.